 Alopecia areata is a type of auto-immune disorder that causes sudden, patchy hair loss on the scalp.
-Whilst scientists are still unsure what causes some people to develop alopecia areata (and it’s estimated that around 2 per cent of people worldwide experience the condition) it does seem that there are many possible environmental triggers.
+Whilst scientists are still unsure what causes some people to develop alopecia areata (and it’s estimated that around 2 per cent of people worldwide experience the condition) it does seem that there are many possible triggers.

 Chronic stress, hormones, sudden shocks and illness can all potentially lead to the autoimmune condition, but there are a number of triggers that occur outside of the body that can also be a factor.
 Below, we explore potential triggers to look out for.